 project

-Anammox, an acronym for ANaerobic AMMonium OXidation, is a microbial process of the nitrogen cycle; it is a process that occurs in many natural environments.
-There is a huge interest in the application of the anammox process in wastewater treatment.
+Anammox, an acronym for ANaerobic AMMonium OXidation, is a microbial process in the nitrogen cycle.
+There is huge interest in the application of the Anammox process in wastewater treatment.

-The practical implementation of this process is currently limited to side-treatment (e.g., warm reject water after dewatering of digested sludge).
-The concept proposed in this TKI project could be applied for main-stream nitrogen removal via anammox in wastewater treatment, including potential application at lower temperatures.
+The practical implementation of this process is currently limited to side-treatment (for example with warm reject water after the dewatering of digested sludge).
+The concept proposed in this TKI project could be used for main-stream nitrogen removal via Anammox in wastewater treatment, including potential application at lower temperatures.

 Goal

-The project’s aim is to test the anammox process for the removal of nitrogen from municipal and industrial wastewater in main-stream mode in a small, modular membrane bioreactor (MBR), making use of fine screening, online monitoring and remote control.
+The aim of this project was to test the Anammox process for the removal of nitrogen from communal and industrial wastewater in main-stream mode in a small, modular membrane bioreactor (MBR), making use of fine screening, online monitoring and remote control.

 Technology

-By using a selective removal technique based on size (fine screen), the desired anammox bacteria, which grow in the form of granulates, are separated from unwanted microorganisms from the excess sludge.
-The separated anammox granulates are then returned to the anammox reactor.
+By using a selective removal technique based on size (fine screen), the desired Anammox bacteria, which grow in the form of granulates, are separated from unwanted microorganisms originating from the excess sludge.
+The separated Anammox granulates are then returned to the Anammox reactor.
 The excess biological sludge with the unwanted microorganisms is transferred to the sludge treatment unit.

 Challenge

-The anammox process is already used for example to treat reject water at wastewater treatment plants, but at higher temperatures (around 30°C).
-Application in the main-stream at lower temperatures (10-20°C) presents a major challenge.
-The desired biological response is a conversion of over 50% of ammonium to nitrate by means of ammonium oxidizing bacteria (AOB), and then the conversion of the remaining ammonium with the formed nitrite by anammox bacteria.
-However, there is competition for nitrite between anammox bacteria and nitrite oxidizing bacteria (NOB).
-The retention of active anammox bacteria in a reactor is a challenge, because they grow very slowly at low temperatures.
+The Anammox process is already in use, for example to treat reject water at wastewater treatment plants, but at higher temperatures (around 30°C).
+Application in the communal main stream at lower temperatures (10-20°C) presents a major challenge.
+The desired biological response is a conversion of over 50% of ammonium to nitrate by means of ammonium oxidising bacteria (AOB), and then the conversion of the remaining ammonium with the formed nitrite by Anammox bacteria.
+However, there is competition for nitrite between Anammox bacteria and nitrite oxidising bacteria (NOB).
+The retention of active Anammox bacteria in a reactor is a challenge because they grow very slowly at low temperatures.

 Developments

-This project fell significantly behind schedule due to the corona crisis, principally because of delays in the construction and the shipping of the pilot from China.
-The pilot finally arrived at the site in Germany in the autumn of 2021.
-Following initial operational tests and start-up, the installation began operating on-site in Simmern in November 2021.
-The pilot is expected to be transferred to the second research location in the Netherlands in the spring of 2022.
+This project fell significantly behind schedule due to the corona crisis, principally because of delays in the construction and the shipping of the pilot plant from China.
+The pilot plant finally arrived at the site in Germany in the autumn of 2021.
+Following initial operational tests and start-up, the plant began operating on-site in Simmern in November 2021.
+It was finally decided to focus the research entirely on the treatment of this communal waste water (with a relatively low temperature).
+The results were nevertheless assessed by comparing them with those of an existing industrial Anammox plant in the Netherlands.

 Lay out Anammox MBR pilot plant design.